 Ancient Plaka is one of the oldest neighbourhoods in Athens.
 This district has existed for more than 3,000 years and its streets are steeped in history.

 Spend some time meandering through the stores and marketplaces.
 There are a lot of artisanal products, handicrafts, and antiques on sale here, as opposed to shops that simply sell touristic tat.

 The Roman Agora and the older Ancient Agora are both well worth visiting.
 The former was created in the 1st Century BC by Julius Caesar himself!
-The latter predates this and was once an important meeting place for Sophocles and Socrates.
+The latter predates this and was once an important meeting place for Greek Philosophers and Academics like Sophocles and Socrates.